Norwood procedure: Providing pulmonary circulation

-The Single Ventricle Reconstruction conducted in 2005 compared the two conduits at one, three and five year intervals.
+The Single Ventricle Reconstruction trial conducted in 2005 compared the two conduits at one, three and five year intervals.
 Although RVPA shunts performed better at the one and three year end points, five year follow up demonstrated no difference between survival or improvement in freedom from transplantation.

 After Norwood procedure infants enter the interstage which typically lasts up to 5 months.
 During this period the patients are medically optimized using diuretics and vasodilators.